-The Italian regulatory framework provides two different regulated real estate investment vehicles: real estate investment funds (REIFs); and SICAFs.
-Italian regulated investment vehicles are commonly used to invest in Italian real estate assets, especially by Italian and foreign institutional investors.
+The Italian regulatory framework provides two different regulated real estate investment vehicles: REIFs and SICAFs.

-Both REIFs and SICAFs are undertakings for collective investment regulated by Legislative Decree No. 58 of 24 February 1998, as subsequently amended (the Consolidated Law on Finance) and by the implementing provisions issued by the Ministry of Economics and Finance, the Bank of Italy and Consob, the Italian financial regulatory authority.
+Both REIFs and SICAFs are undertakings for collective investment regulated by Legislative Decree No. 58 of 24 February 1998, as subsequently amended (the Consolidated Law on Finance), and by the implementing provisions issued by the Italian financial regulatory authorities.

-In particular, REIFs and SICAFs are alternative investment funds (AIFs) within the meaning of the AIFMD.
-REIFs may only be externally managed by Italian management companies authorised and supervised by the Bank of Italy and Consob or by non-resident EU-passported alternative investment fund managers (AIFMs).
-SICAFs may be, alternatively, externally managed, like a REIF, or internally managed by its board of directors provided that the SICAF is authorised by the Bank of Italy to the management activities.
+REIFs and SICAFs are alternative investment funds (AIFs) within the meaning of the AIFMD.
+REIFs may be externally managed only by Italian management companies authorised and supervised by the Bank of Italy and Consob or by non-resident EU-passported alternative investment fund managers (AIFMs).
+SICAFs may be, alternatively, externally managed, like a REIF, or internally managed by its board of directors, provided that the SICAF is authorised by the Bank of Italy to the management activities.

 ii Overview of the different regulated investment vehicles

-Pursuant to the Consolidated Law on Finance,49 REIFs are collective investment schemes established as an independent pool of assets, divided into units, pertaining to a plurality of investors and managed on a collective basis by a third-party management company independently and in the investors' interest, on the basis of a predetermined investment policy.
+REIFs are collective investment schemes established as an independent pool of assets, divided into units, pertaining to a plurality of investors and managed on a collective basis by a third-party management company independently and in the investors' interest, on the basis of a predetermined investment policy.46

-REIFs, to qualify as such, should invest at least two-thirds50 of the total value of their assets in real estate assets, which include, inter alia, buildings, lands and equity holdings in real estate companies or in other REIFs, including foreign REIFs.
+REIFs shall invest at least two-thirds47 of the total value of their assets in real estate assets, which include, inter alia, buildings, lands, and equity holdings in real estate companies or in other REIFs, including foreign REIFs.

-Pursuant to the Consolidated Law on Finance, SICAFs are closed-ended undertakings for collective investment incorporated in the form of a joint-stock company with fixed capital, having as their exclusive purpose the investment of their capital collected through the issue of shares, among a plurality of investors, managed as a whole in the interest of its investors and independently from them.
+SICAFs are closed-ended undertakings for collective investment incorporated in the form of a joint stock company with fixed capital, having as their exclusive purpose the investment of their capital collected through the issue of shares, among a plurality of investors, managed as a whole in the interest of its investors and independently from them.

-SICAFs are generally subject to the same regulations provided for REIFs with respect to, inter alia, investment activity, risk concentration limits, plurality of investors, etc. Specific differences are provided to consider the different nature of the SICAF (as an AIF incorporated in the form of a company) as opposed to REIFs (as an AIF established in contractual form).
+SICAFs are generally subject to the same regulations provided for REIFs in respect of, inter alia, investment activity, risk concentration limits and plurality of investors.
+Specific differences are provided to consider the different nature of the SICAF (as an AIF incorporated in the form of a company) as opposed to REIFs (as an AIF established in contractual form).

-SICAFs can be either externally or internally managed.
 The establishment of a SICAF is subject to prior authorisation by the Bank of Italy.
-The authorisation procedure of an internally managed SICAF may be longer than for those that are externally managed since the process also requires the authorisation of the company as a fund manager.
+The authorisation procedure of an internally managed SICAF may be longer than for those that are externally managed, because the process also requires the authorisation of the company as a fund manager.

 iii Taxes payable upon acquisition of real estate assets